France KEDGE Map

 Marseille Campus:

-• The International office provides assistance in finding off-campus accommodation.
+• The International office provides housing links in finding off-campus accommodation.
+It is strongly recommended to book accommodations before arrival

 Bordeaux Campus